Japanese Knife Types and How to Use Them

 Takobiki / Slicer

 Takobiki are a variation of a yanagi and originated in the Kanto (Tokyo) region of Japan.
-They are also single-edged allowing for an incredibly sharp edge and are used for slicing sushi, sashimi and crudo.
-It is rumored that the blunt tip end was favored by sushi chefs in Tokyo because tight spaces meant they had less distance between themselves and customer, so the flat edge tip made for a safer experience.
+They are also single-edged allowing for an incredibly sharp edge and are used for slicing raw fish like sashimi and crudo.
+It is rumored that the blunt tip end was favored by sushi chefs in Tokyo because tight spaces meant they had less distance between themselves and customers, so the flat edge tip made for a safer experience.

 See all Takobiki Knives